tphippen/GettingCleaningDataProject/README.md

 TidySamsungGalaxyData.txt
 -------------------------
 run_analysis.R writes TidyData to a space delimited .txt file with the command
-write.table(TidyData,"TidySamsungGalaxyData.txt",sep = " ",row.names = FALSE)
+`write.table(TidyData,"TidySamsungGalaxyData.txt",sep = " ",row.names = FALSE)`

 In addition to including TidySamsungGalaxyData.txt in this respository, it has been uploaded to the Getting and Cleaning Data course website for evaluation.
-Rather than evaluating it's tidiness using the URI provided by the course website, you may want to veiw it in this repository or load as an R data frame using the command
+Rather than evaluating its tidiness using the URI provided by the course website, you may want to veiw it in this repository or load as an R data frame using the command
-TidyData <- read.table("TidySamsungGalaxyData.txt", header = TRUE)
+`TidyData <- read.table("TidySamsungGalaxyData.txt", header = TRUE)`

 CodeBook.md
 -----------